ducdiep79/CasperLabs/docs/DEVNET.md

         deploy \
     --ttl-millis  <arg>
 ```

+Note,  if no parameter is specified, a default (defined in the Chainspec - Genesis block) will be used.

-**The `dependencies` parameter:** provides for listing the deploy hashes that must be executed before the present one explicitly enforcing an ordering to deploys.
+* The `dependencies` parameter provides for listing the deploy hashes that must be executed before the present one, explicitly enforcing an ordering to deploys.

-* Use the `deploy` sub-command (see example below)
+  * Use the CasperLabs client `deploy` sub-command (example below)

-  * `--dependencies` list deploy hashes (base16 encoded) which must be executed before this deploy.
+    `--dependencies` list deploy hashes (base16 encoded) which must be executed before this deploy.

 ```
 casperlabs-client\
     --host deploy.casperlabs.io \